Guidance for applying to TRANSFORM

 Both the programme application including supporting documents such as references, and the scholarship form will be considered in the selection process.

-In June 2022, a panel of academics will consider all applications and agree a shortlist for interview.
-Shortlisted candidates will be invited to interview in early July 2022.
+In June 2023, a panel of academics will consider all applications and agree a shortlist for interview.
+Shortlisted candidates will be invited to interview in June/July 2023.
 All interviews will take place with a minimum of two selectors and are currently planned to take place virtually using Microsoft Teams.

 Outcome of application

-Successful applicants will be notified in July 2022.
+Successful applicants will be notified by the end of July 2023.
 If you are successful in being offered an award, you will be asked to confirm whether or not you wish to formally accept the scholarship and the associated terms and conditions.
 You will be given a deadline by which to confirm your acceptance in writing, which will be two weeks from the date of the notification.
 Candidates may also be placed on a reserve list, and will be asked whether they wish to remain on this list.

 Start of scholarship

 All awards must be taken up in the year that the award is made because we are unable to defer places.
-If you are unable to take up your award, it will be rescinded and you will be able to re-apply in the following year.
-Note that new projects will be offered each year.
+If you are unable to take up your award, it will be rescinded.
 You will need to inform us of your decision at the earliest possible stage in order that the award can be offered to a candidate on the reserve list.

 The continuation of doctoral awards is subject to the completion of satisfactory progress and you will be subject to the standard monitoring and progression processes including upgrade from MPhil to PhD.